 At Templemoor, we know that children who have a positive attitude towards their learning will make good progress and be successful.
-Consequently, instilling all our children with 'growth mindsets' has become a key priority for the school for 2018 and beyond.
-We have introduced the theories of Dr Carol Dweck to staff and children and are determined to embed its ideas within our school ethos.
+Instilling all our children with 'growth mindsets' has become a key part of learning at our school.

 We want all our children to relish challenges, embrace their mistakes as part of the learning process, value the importance of effort, respond carefully to feedback and take inspiration from others.
 This will help them to achieve, not only with us, but also in their future lives as adults.

 Our aim is to nurture a growth mindset culture at Templemoor.